tmcgilchrist/airship/README.md

 Airship is a Haskell library for handling and serving HTTP requests in a RESTful fashion.
 It is heavily inspired by [Webmachine](https://github.com/basho/webmachine) and works with any [WAI](https://hackage.haskell.org/package/wai)-compatible web server such as [Warp](https://hackage.haskell.org/package/warp).
 It aims to be small, fast, and flexible.

-The API is highly experimental and subject to rapid, dizzying change.
-Caveat programmator.

 # How does it work?

 Airship resources are represented with a [`Resource` record type](https://github.com/helium/airship/blob/master/src/Airship/Resource.hs#L34-L106).
 Each field in `Resource` corresponds to an action taken in the [Webmachine decision tree](https://raw.githubusercontent.com/wiki/Webmachine/webmachine/images/http-headers-status-v3.png).
 Airship provides a `defaultResource` with sensible defaults for each of these actions; you build web services by overriding fields in the default resource with your own.